W3PMU/DeveloperExercises/Exercise_openPDC_in_Debian_Jessie.md

 ### Platform Description

-This example uses a Microsoft Windows Server 2012 R2 Host server, named [GPA-HOST](#gpa-host-platform-host-server) running Hyper-V to host virtual machines configured with various operating systems and GPA software.
-The GPA-HOST server also runs Microsoft DNS Server to map the host's and virtual machines' names to IP addresses in our local network.
+This example uses a Windows 10 Host PC, named [`GPA-VBOX`](#gpa-vbox-platform-host-server) running VirtualBox to host virtual machines configured with various operating systems and GPA software.

 The virtual machines will be created with a clean operating system and software installed for this example.
 This document will try to highlight the non-default customized installation and configuration steps.
 This document does not include many *default* installation and configuration steps.

 ### Platform Configuration

-#### **`GPA-HOST`** Platform Host Server
+#### **`GPA-VBOX`** Platform Host PC
-    - Windows Server 2012 R2 Standard with Hyper-V for hosting virtual machines
+    - Windows 10 Enterprise 2016 LTSB with Oracle VirtualBox 5.1.12 for hosting virtual machines
-    - DNS Server
-    - CPU = AMD Phenom X4, 3.2GHz
+    - CPU = Intel i7, 2.8GHz, Laptop
-    - RAM = 16GB, 1600 MHz, non-ECC
+    - RAM = 16GB, 2133 MHz, non-ECC
-    - Ethernet with Internet access
+    - WiFi Ethernet with Internet access

 #### **`OPDC-01`** openPDC Server virtual machine
     - OS = Windows Server 2016 Standard